-Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
-That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.
+That is, those who are the children of the flesh, these are not the children of God; but the children of the promise are counted as the seed.
 (Romans 9:7,8)

 It is paradoxical that the Seed is singular and yet the Seed is to be as the stars of the heaven and the grains of sand in number.
 How is it that the Seed can be singular and yet multiplied after this fashion?
 How can we be the Seed when only Christ is the Seed—the Seed being singular in number?